Leeadar/Election/README.md

 * Simple Election - election without districts, the results are calculated according to the ratio of votes.

   Both Simple Election and Normal Election are inherited from the election.

+## The project made by:
+- Leead Arbetman
+- Tomer Ahimeir